carbon-language/carbon-lang/docs/project/faq.md

 ### What level of C++ interoperability is expected?

-Carbon code can call C++, and the other way around, without overhead.
+Carbon code will be able to call C++, and the other way around, without overhead.
 You will be able to migrate a single library to Carbon within a C++ application, or write new Carbon on top of their existing C++ investment.

 While Carbon's interoperability may not cover every last case, most C++ style guides (such as the C++ Core Guidelines or Google C++ Style Guide) steer